jbroadway/elefant-docs/docs/2.0/administration/multilingual-setup.md

 We're going to change it to use this tag instead:

-	{! blocks/index?id=[i18n.language] !}
+	{! blocks/index?id=members-[i18n.language] !}

-This tells Elefant to look for a block with the ID matching the current language (e.g., `es`) instead of hard-coding a single ID value, allowing it to dynamically chose the right block content based on the current language.
+This tells Elefant to look for a block with the ID matching the current language (e.g., `members-es`) instead of hard-coding a single ID value, allowing it to dynamically chose the right block content based on the current language.

 Now you'll see a little `+` icon and a blank space where the old sidebar block used to be.
 Click that to add a block for the current language.